French Association of Sepak Takraw

-The French Association of Sepak Takraw (Association Française de Sepak Takraw; AFST) is the national governing body for sepaktakraw in France, founded in 2003 by Patrick Laemmel and Franck Michel in the city of Schiltigheim, and subsequently gained the membership status from the Federation of European Sepak Takraw Associations (FESTA) and the International Sepaktakraw Federation (ISTAF) in 2008.
-The association is responsible for organized its annual tournaments, l'Open de France and the European Sepaktakraw Championship, which was established in 2003, co-ordinating the domestic sepaktakraw clubs, as well as a selection of players for the international competitions.
+The French Association of Sepak Takraw (Association Française de Sepak Takraw; AFST) is the national governing body for the sport of sepaktakraw in France.
+Founded in 2003 by Patrick Laemmel and Franck Michel in the city of Schiltigheim, it subsequently gained membership of the Federation of European Sepak Takraw Associations (FESTA) and the International Sepaktakraw Federation (ISTAF) in 2008.
+The association is responsible for organizing its annual tournaments, l'Open de France and the European Sepaktakraw Championship, which was established in 2003, coordinating the domestic sepaktakraw clubs, as well as selecting players for international competitions.

 The French Association of Sepak Takraw has not been recognized as the official sepaktakraw governing body by the ministry of national education, youth, and sports of France, which causes all association activities to rely on community supports.
 In 2019, the France national team was early expected to participate at the 34th King's Cup Sepaktakraw World Championship in Thailand, unfortunately, withdrew for undisclosed reasons.